vsch/laravel-translation-manager/readme.md

 ![Translator Page ](https://raw.githubusercontent.com/vsch/laravel-translation-manager/master/images/ScreenShot_main.png)

+## Current Limitations

+This package was developed as part of a rush project on which translation management was desperately needed but not budgeted into the schedule.
+Having started with the `barryvdh/laravel-translation-manager` and needing extra features to make my life easier I decided to add a few of the features and hacked them into place to get a working version fast but have not yet refactored these for human consumption or ease of maintenance.
+I am in the process of doing this as time permits.
+I will be addressing these limitations in the near future or sooner if someone contacts me with a request to prioritize the clean-up of a specific area.
+See [To Do List](#ToDo)

 ## Installation

-Require this package in your composer.json and run composer update (or run `composer require vsch/laravel-translation-manager:*` directly):
+1. Require this package in your composer.json and run composer update (or run `composer require vsch/laravel-translation-manager:*` directly):

     "vsch/laravel-translation-manager": "0.1.x"

-After updating composer, add the ServiceProviders to the providers array in app/config/app.php
+2. After updating composer, add the ServiceProviders to the providers array in app/config/app.php

 ```php
     //'Illuminate\Translation\TranslationServiceProvider',